dunfred/OCR-digit-detection/README.md

 #Solution: OCR (digit recognition).
 A simple python script to automate the process of loading an airtime recharge card by just scanning it in realtime.

-#This line will be removed once I finish sleeping :)